Merzasphor/MWSE/docs/source/references/other/csse.md

 	* Hide selected references, culling them from the scene so you can work behind them.
 	* Restore hidden references, restoring to view any references hidden with the hide selection option.
 	* Set or clear the QuickStart data from the current render window perspective.
-* The field of view can be overwritten in the config file.
+* The field of view (FOV) and antialiasing (multisamples) can be overwritten in the config file.

 The following changes to the rendering window apply when landscape editing: